-Should College Athletes Be Paid? - Muncie Voice
+Should College Athletes Be Paid? - Middletown Media

 - Loss of consciousness

-All of these symptoms are signs of a concussion, and if an athlete repeatedly experiences them, it could cause lasting damage physically and mentally.
+These symptoms are signs of a concussion; if an athlete repeatedly experiences them, it could cause lasting physical and mental damage.
 Over the years, student-athletes have also suffered from broken bones and severe muscle problems.
 Some have even died on the field.
-It’s easy to see why so many people think athletes should be compensated for their time, but it’s fair to say they should also be paid for the risks they’re taking.
+It’s easy to see why so many people think they should be compensated.
+But it’s fair to say that college athletes should be paid for their risks.

 Marketing and Money-Making